About

 What’s New

-2026/02/09 — A new paper titled “Improving Rainfall-Runoff-Inundation Model for realistic representations of main river with levees” is accepted for publication in Hydrological Research Letters.
+2026/04/18 — Our latest paper “Improving rainfall-runoff-inundation model for realistic representations of main river with levees” is published in Hydrological Research Letters.

 2025 — Presented my ongoing research at the Asia Oceania Geosciences Society (AOGS) Annual Meeting in Singapore.